 BLANK SPACE

 Ontario Soccer collaborates closely with Canada Soccer to ensure our grassroots programs reflect national standards, promoting consistency and quality across the province.
+These are now fully implemented as of the Indoor Season for 2025-26.

 Inclusivity: Programs are designed to accommodate players of all skill levels, ensuring everyone has equal opportunities to participate and succeed.